-Scarlioni tears off his mask and he becomes Scaroth last of the Jagaroth.
+Scarlioni tears off his mask and becomes Scaroth, last of the Jagaroth.

-Me: I bet she’s happy that they had separate rooms now, eh?
+Me: I bet she’s pleased they had separate bedrooms now.

 Sue: They should have left his voice alone.
 It would have been funnier, not to mention easier for me to understand.

-Scaroth throws himself back 400 million years.
-The Doctor, Romana and Duggan race through the streets of Paris.
+Scaroth throws himself back 400 million years as the Doctor, Romana and Duggan race through the streets of Paris.

 Sue: Hang on a minute.
 Where’s K9?

-Me: I can’t believe it’s taken you three and a half episodes to notice.
+Me: I can’t believe it’s taken you three and a half episodes to notice he’s missing.

-Nicol: That’s how good this is.
-I didn’t notice, either.
-I miss him now, though.
+Nicol: I didn’t notice, either.
+I definitely miss him now, though.

 The Doctor and Romana hurl themselves in front of the Paris traffic.

-Me: You can actually see Tom Baker and Lalla Ward falling in love with each other over the course of this story.
+Me: You can actually see Tom Baker and Lalla Ward falling in love during this story.

 Me: They fell in love.
-They marry eventually.
+They marry each other eventually.

 Sue: I’m sure you’ve told me this before.
-I wasn’t that bothered the first time.
-Now I want to know everything.
+I wasn’t that bothered the first time, but now I want to know everything.

 Nicol: How long were they married for?